 "I don't know that Frank has been any more specific than I have been," Iorio said.

 Sanchez also asked Iorio about how she would improve commerce at Tampa's port, and when she replied, he asked her a second time for more specifics.

 "The port is only part of the mayor's job," Iorio said.
 "The real issue is one of leadership."

-Sanchez also blamed the media for focusing on his multiple statements about whether the all-male Ye Mystic Krewe of Gasparilla should admit women.
+Sanchez also blamed the media for focusing too much attention on his multiple statements about whether the all-male Ye Mystic Krewe of Gasparilla should admit women.
 Sanchez appeared to take one position, and then reverse it after taking heat from Krewe members.